ryanestes/jekyll-theme-basically-basic/_posts/2019-06-08-how-to-set-up-wifi-pineapple-nano.markdown

 _Note: The WiFi Pineapple Nano Adapter will have an **AX88x72A** chipset description_

-1. In order to allow for communication with the Wi-Fi Pineapple we must change the hardcoded DCHP subnet of the MAC to match the Wi-Fi Pineapple, or vice versa.
+4. In order to allow for communication with the Wi-Fi Pineapple we must change the hardcoded DCHP subnet of the MAC to match the Wi-Fi Pineapple, or vice versa.
 To do this, open a Terminal window and ssh into the Wi-Fi Pineapple by typing:

 `ssh root@172.16.42.1`

-1. An RSA fingerprint prompt should appear if this is the first connection, type **yes** and then enter your root password (The one that logs you into the Wi-Fi Pineapple in the Web GUI)
+5. A RSA fingerprint prompt should appear if this is the first connection, type **yes** and then enter your root password (The one that logs you into the Wi-Fi Pineapple in the Web GUI)
-2. To change the Wi-Fi Pineapple's default IP address and gateway type the following commands in the Terminal:
+6. To change the Wi-Fi Pineapple's default IP address and gateway type the following commands in the Terminal:

 `uci set network.lan.ipaddr='192.168.2.10'`